thermalogic/SimVCCE/vccrust/docs/technical_report.md

 ### 8.4 CoolProp Dependency

-The `coolprop-sys` crate is listed as a dependency in `Cargo.toml`, but the actual FFI binding in `common/mod.rs` uses a manual `#[link]` attribute pointing to the local `sharedlib/` directory.
-The CoolProp shared library must be manually downloaded and placed in `sharedlib/` before building.
+The `coolprop-sys` crate (version 7.2.2) is listed as a dependency in `Cargo.toml`.
+It bundles the native CoolProp dynamic libraries for all supported platforms and handles linking and DLL deployment automatically during the build process.
+No manual download or setup of the CoolProp shared library is required.

 ---